thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 - [ ] A description set on GitHub.
 - [ ] If relevant, a website set on GitHub.
-- [ ] Appropriate topics / tags set on GitHub.
+- [ ] Appropriate labels set on GitHub.
+See https://github.com/springload/labels.